Working from home is now more prison-like than ever!

 At least 5% of Americans work from home now, and 70% of people globally work from home at least once a week.
 Telecommuting certainly has its benefits, but work-life balance can be tough, especially for those of us who live in ever-shrinking apartments without dedicated office space.

 It’s just this convergence of trends that inspired British furniture brand Established & Sons to hire designers Ronan and Erwan Bouroullec to create Grid.
 Grid is a flexible, modular piece of furniture meant to adapt to life inside a converged home-office.
+The press release describes Grid and Established & Sons’ broader line of furniture as “considered responses to the rise of the live-work space and shifting attitudes towards aesthetics in the working environment.”

 Grid’s base is a powder-coated steel frame that’s either L- or U-shaped, much like a couch sectional would be.
 Atop the industrial base sits a wood board that allows it to serve as a table.
 And on top of the wood, you can also place upholstery, so it can be a comfortable seat or couch.